mjopenglsdl/small3d/BUILDING.md

               libglew.a
               libgtest_main.a
               libgtest.a
+			  libportaudio_static.a
             SDL2.framework

 Create another directory inside *small3d*, called *build*.

 #### For plain-old make

+If you are using SDL2:

     cd build
     cmake ..
     cmake --build .

+If you are using GLFW:

+	cd build
+	cmake -DWITH_GLFW=1 ..
+	cmake --build .

-The unit tests can be run by executing *small3dTest* in *build/small3d/src*.
+The unit tests can be run by executing *small3dTest* in *build/bin*.

 #### For Xcode

+For SDL2:

     cd build
     cmake -G"Xcode" ..

+For GLFW:

+    cd build
+    cmake -G"Xcode" -DWITH_GLFW=1 ..

 Open the project with Xcode and build it once.
 Then, select the *small3dTest* scheme in Xcode and run it.